Optimizing MySQL Queries: A Practical How-To Guide

 Optimize LIKE Clauses

-Leading wildcards (%) in LIKE clauses prevent index usage.
+Leading wildcards (%) in LIKE clauses usually prevent a normal B-tree index from being used for a range seek.

 Inefficient: